mvysny/karibu-tools/README.md

 * `component.caption` unifies component captions.
 Caption is displayed directly on the component (e.g. the Button text), while label is displayed next to the component in a layout (e.g. form layout).
 * `component.label` unifies component labels.
 Vote for [flow #3241](https://github.com/vaadin/flow/issues/3241).
+* Use `LabelWrapper` if you need to add a label on top of a component which doesn't support labels, and you can't nest the component in a `FormLayout`.

 ### Misc Element